Do You Know Your Long-Term Birth Control Options?

 Birth Control Implant

 Some women have irregular bleeding during the first 6 to 12 months.
-For most, periods get lighter and less frequent.
-One in three women stop having periods altogether after using the implant for a year.
-But some women have longer, heavier periods or spotting.
+For most, periods get lighter and happen less often.

 “What comes with the implant is that it’s very unpredictable,” Micks says.
 “Some will stop having periods, but some will have quite a bit more bleeding.”